Rayna-Yu/AI-pet-agent/README.md

 ### New Problem statement
 #### What is the problem?
+The new problem is creating an AI agent for prospective pet owners and easing the process of finding an available pet up for adoption that matches the person’s preferences.
+The goal is to allow people to prompt the agent with a query like “I want a young white cat who has a bubbly personality and loves to cuddle near Boston.” and the agent will return a list of relevant adoptable pets along with a short description and a link to their information.
+This problem is a better problem to tackle because it has a smaller scope of information and more structured data that can be accessed and processed.
+	This AI agent tackles the problem of finding the right pet to adopt.
+It is often very overwhelming when scrolling the internet for potential pets to add to your life.
+It is a big commitment and finding the right pet is an important step in the process to ensure the happiness and well-being of both the adopter and pet.
+Thus, it is important to have a place where someone could ask questions and find relevant pets and suggestions based on their preferences to help guide their search during this big and exciting moment.

 #### Why is this problem interesting?
+This problem is an interesting problem to tackle because it is applicable to a wide range of people and it helps support a good cause.
+Additionally, this problem is interesting and relevant to me as a volunteer at a local Boston animal shelter that often gets a lot of different animals coming in.
+It is always helpful to have a tool to allow people to find the perfect pet for them and give them background information and guidance into finding which pet is perfect for them.
+On the more technical side, this problem is interesting to see how I can implement such an AI agent ….

 #### What is the proposed approach?